My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

 Conclusion

 What are your thoughts on the conveyor belt analogy of life?
-Do you have any other analogies, which help you understand life?
+Got any other analogies that help you make sense of life?

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).